beamer-bridge/beamer/docs/source/whitepaper.rst

 a fee market where different liquidity providers would compete and accept different fees.
 Users would then need to query the market for which fee they should use.

-However, as the protocol intends to be as easy to use as possible, and transactions fees are mostly stable on rollups, the protocol implements a fixed fee for every transfer.
-This fixed fee uses a fixed estimation of the gas price of the rollup as well as a fixed margin for liquidity providers.
+However, as the protocol intends to be as easy to use as possible, and transactions fees are mostly stable on rollups, the gas reimbursement fee is included in the agent fee as the minimum value, below which no agent fee can be set.

 Agent strategy